nyarly/blog/_drafts/shape-expression-maps.md

 RDF documents that conform to one expression into documents that conform to the other.

+Boomerang & Lenses

 == Properties We Want

+We'd like to be able to recognize a well-formed Map.
+That is, a Map that has the properties of a well-formed Lens.
+So: putback, set-get, etc.

+Also: annealled round-trip.
+That is,
+we accept that, without putback, mapping back to the original expression may result in a subset of the original graph.
+But, if we take that subset
+and round-trip again,
+we should return to the first result graph.

 == Implications for Intermediate Representation